Quiet Life: Content

 Quiet Life has been described as one of the first albums released during the New Romantic era, though the band themselves always refuted they had any connection or involvement with the New Romantic movement.

 In a retrospective review of the band's work, The Quietus characterised the album as defining "a very European form of detached, sexually-ambiguous and thoughtful art-pop, one not too dissimilar to what the ever-prescient David Bowie had delivered two years earlier with Low".
 The album is notable for being the first album where singer David Sylvian used his newfound baritone vocal style, which became one of the band's most distinctive hallmarks.

 Lyrically the title track refers to problems the band was going through at the time, having lost their US record contract and the lack of commercial success in the UK.
 It has been suggested that the rest of the songs reflect a travelogue relating to impressions the band had gained from touring the world.
 The oriental sounding "A Foreign Place" was left off the album but later appeared as the B-side on the single "Quiet Life".

-In a 1982 interview, Sylvian commented that Quiet Life was the only Japan album that the band worked on together in a truly collaborative manner, as he would (regretfully) come to dominate the recording sessions for subsequent albums.
+In a 1982 interview, Sylvian commented that Quiet Life was the only Japan album that the band worked on together in a truly collaborative manner, as he would come to dominate the recording sessions for subsequent albums, a decision he later regretted.
 Later in his career, Sylvian said of the album: "I still feel very attached to it – unusual for me.
 We reached a peak with this album – we knew what we were doing."